1000th ODI: Middle-order in focus, India look for 'fresh ODI template' in Rohit-Dravid era | Sports-Games

 In the absence of key pacers Jasprit Bumrah and Mohammed Shami, who have been rested, the bowling unit is expected to be led by 'Palghar Express' Shardul Thakur, who shone in the Johannesburg Test against South Africa.

-The team from the Caribbean possesses a power-hitter Nicholas Pooran, who can turn the game on its head.
+The team from the Caribbean possess a power-hitter Nicholas Pooran, who can turn the game on its head.
 He would also look to impress the franchises before the IPL auction.

 He would however need support from others.